armbian/documentation/docs/User-Guide_Networking.md

 Armbian uses [**Netplan.io**](https://netplan.io/) to describe networking configurations.
 Netplan is a utility to easily configure Linux networking, using a declarative approach.
 If you want to configure your network manually, it is as simple as editing and creating Netplan yaml files (see the yaml configuration reference at the [Netplan docs](https://netplan.readthedocs.io/en/stable/netplan-yaml/)).

-Netplan is used to configure networks on **all** Armbian images since Release 24.05, no matter if minimal or desktop, Debian or Ubuntu.
-However, the networking backends are different based on if you choose a minimal image or not.
+_Netplan_ is used to configure networks on **all** Armbian images since Release 24.05, no matter if minimal, CLI or desktop, Debian or Ubuntu.
+However, the networking backends are different based on if you choose a _minimal_ image or not.

 ## Minimal images

 !!! tip "Netplan renderer: networkd"

-Minimal images are using the `systemd-networkd` backend, which has a **smaller footprint** compared to `Network-Manager`. `systemd-networkd` is a system daemon that manages network configurations.
+_Minimal_ images are using the `systemd-networkd` backend, which has a **smaller footprint** compared to `Network-Manager` which is used in all non-minimal images. `systemd-networkd` is a system daemon that manages network configurations.
 It detects and configures network devices as they appear; it can also create virtual network devices.
 This service is great for simple connections, but can also be useful to set up complex network configurations.

 ### Armbian defaults

-All ethernet interfaces will automatically receive an IP address from your router.
+All ethernet interfaces are configured for DHCP and will automatically receive an IP address from your router.

 [`/etc/netplan/10-dhcp-all-interfaces.yaml`](https://github.com/armbian/build/blob/main/extensions/network/config-networkd/netplan/10-dhcp-all-interfaces.yaml):